Types

 Type casting

-In FatScript, the * symbol serves as a type cast operator, allowing you to convert one data type into another.
-This feature is particularly useful when you need to explicitly specify the type or perform conversions between compatible types, e.g.:
+In FatScript, the * symbol is used for type casting, allowing you to treat one data type as another without altering the underlying data.
+This capability is especially useful for explicitly specifying the type or for treating values as compatible types, for example:

 Flexible type acceptance

-When you define a type, it's possible to incorporate one or more additional types within that definition.
-Take, for example, types A, B, and C. If types B and C both include type A in their definitions, then they are seen as sharing the same set of characteristics derived from A. This means B and C are viewed as sibling types under the umbrella of A.
+For example, consider the types A, B, and C. If types B and C exclusively incorporate type A in their definitions, they are considered to share the same characteristics derived from A, making B and C compatible types under the base of A.

 A = (_)